Q: Is this a performance program? Why is it part of the Steinhardt School?

 Q: Is it possible to begin the course of study in the spring semester?

-While it may complicate certain course sequences both undergraduate and graduate students can begin their studies in the spring semester.
+While it may complicate certain course sequences, both undergraduate and graduate students can begin their studies in the spring semester as transfer students.

 Q: How do I arrange an audition?

 Students must first apply to New York University through either Undergraduate Admissions or Graduate Admissions.
-Please then visit our Auditions page for more information.
+Please then visit our Auditions page for your next steps.

 During November, there is one Open House audition day, during which students may come and audition without having yet submitted an application.
-However, a student will not be considered for admission into the school until he or she submits an application.
+However, a student will not be considered for admission into the school until they submit an application to Admissions.

 Q: What is required in the audition?